dechamps/RudeWindowFixer/README.md

 ### TL;DR

-Here's a quick overview of one way this Windows bug can surface:
+There are two known scenarios in which the taskbar can accidentally lose its "always on top" status.
+The following background information is required to understand both:

 - The taskbar "always on top" window property is controlled by a piece of internal Windows code called the *Rude Window Manager*.
-- The Rude Window Manager will only make the taskbar "always on top" on a given monitor if, among all the windows located on that monitor, the top (foreground) window is not a full screen window.
+- The Rude Window Manager will only make the taskbar "always on top" on a given monitor if, among the windows located on that monitor, the top (foreground) window is not a full screen window.
+- Some applications create *transparent* full screen windows that are essentially invisible, but still count as full screen windows as far as the Rude Window Manager is concerned.

+The first failure mode is fairly simple: it is triggered by the presence of an *always on top* transparent full screen window.
+This essentially confuses the Rude Window Manager, resulting in the taskbar "always on top" property being dropped.

+The second failure mode is more subtle and harder to trigger, but does not require the transparent full screen window to be always on top:

 - A minimized window is not "located on" any monitor and is therefore never seen as the "top" window by the Rude Window Manager.
 - When a minimized window is activated, a race condition can occur wherein the Rude Window Manager still sees the window as minimized and therefore does not treat it as the new "top" window.
-- If the next window located on that monitor happens to be a full screen window, the Rude Window Manager will wrongly conclude that a full screen window is on top, and wrongly drop the taskbar "always on top" property.
+- If the next window located on that monitor happens to be a (possibly transparent) full screen window, the Rude Window Manager will wrongly conclude that a full screen window is on top, and wrongly drop the taskbar "always on top" property.
-- This can happen even when there is no apparent full screen window, because some applications create transparent "click-through" full screen windows that are essentially invisible, but can still interfere with the Rude Window Manager.

 The rest of this section go into each of these points in more detail.